daronphang/programming-resources/golang/databases/query.md

 defer rows.Close()
 ```

-### Avoiding Prepared Statements
+### Avoiding prepared statements

-- The database doesn't support prepared statements.
+- The database doesn't support prepared statements
-- Statements are not reused enough to make them worthwhile.
+- Statements are not reused enough to make them worthwhile

 Use fmt.Sprintf() or similar to assemble the SQL, and pass to db.Query().